Characters Dropping Like Flies

 - In The Walking Dead, Only 5 characters from the first season are still definitely alive by Season 4, with everyone else either confirmed dead or unknown.
 Characters both major and less prominent die each season.

-- Battlestar Galactica (Reimagined) gives us: Billy, Gaeta, Zarek, Dualla, Cally, Anders (effectively brain dead), D'Anna Biers (presumably perishes on the uninhabitable "Earth"), multiple supporting cast crew members whose deaths were depicted, several last-episode fatalities ( Roslin, Cavil, Tory, etc.) and that's not counting characters who die but come back at least once.
+- Battlestar Galactica (Reimagined) has: Billy, Gaeta, Zarek, Dualla, Cally, Anders (effectively brain dead), D'Anna Biers (presumably perishes on the uninhabitable "Earth"), multiple supporting cast crew members whose deaths were depicted, several last-episode fatalities ( Roslin, Cavil, Tory, etc.) and that's not counting characters who die but come back at least once.

 - Midsomer Murders is famous for its ridiculously high murder rate (even for a detective series).
 Depending on population estimates, the rural county of Midsomer has a crime rate beaten only by a few countries.